sofiakali/frontend-cookbook/pages/implementation/NetworkStatusAndSagaChannels.md

 ## The solution

 -   Create a custom event channel called `connectionChannel`.
--   Listen on changes from that channel with `takeEvery` effect, pass those changes to `handleConnectionChange` callback function.
+-   Listen on changes from that channel with `takeLatest` effect, pass those changes to `handleConnectionChange` callback function.

 ```js
 import { eventChannel } from 'redux-saga';